Option for outputting min/max coordinates in gmx traj

-#1 Updated by Kevin Boyd 14 days ago
+#1 Updated by Kevin Boyd about 2 years ago

 For the functionality you describe, it's pretty easy to just e.g. calculate the z coordinate of the protein of choice, or of the phosphate coordinates, and subtract out the membrane COM (or center the trajectory on the membrane first).